IOTechSystems/xrt-examples/AzureSphere/docs/ethernetip-example.md

 ## Ethernet/IP Azure Driver Options

-The Azure version of the Ethernet/IP device service has some extra driver options that need to be configuired before deploying and running on the Azure device:
+The Azure version of the Ethernet/IP device service has some extra driver options that need to be configured before deploying and running on the Azure device:

 ```
 "Driver": {